noahtren/Freewire/README.md

 of the previous layer.

 The recent work from [Facebook](https://arxiv.org/abs/1904.01569) shows that some randomly wired neural networks have competitive performance on ImageNet.
+Also, Google introduced [Weight Agnostic Neural Networks](https://arxiv.org/abs/1906.04358) which focuses on evolving neural network architectures with uniform weights between all connections.

-This repository is a starting point for exploring how to design and optimize neural networks that can be wired in very novel ways at the level of individual artificial neurons.
+This repository is a starting point for exploring how to design and optimize neural networks that can be wired in very novel ways at the level of individual artificial neurons, while retaining the ability to train them with backpropagation.

 ### Parallel Operations, not Layers
 Instead of viewing a network as a series of layers that each have their own representation,